dig

 -

-"they set up camp next to the dig"domain category: archaeology, archeology - the branch of anthropology that studies prehistoric people and their culturesinstance hyponym: byblos - an ancient Mediterranean seaport that was a thriving city state in Phoenicia during the second millennium BC; was the chief port for the export of papyrus; located in Lebanon to the north of Beirut; now partially excavatedsynonym: archeological site, excavation
+referred to in: archaeology, archeology - the branch of anthropology that studies prehistoric people and their culturesis a type of: land site, site - the piece of land on which something is located (or is to be located)specific instances: byblos - an ancient Mediterranean seaport that was a thriving city state in Phoenicia during the second millennium BC; was the chief port for the export of papyrus; located in Lebanon to the north of Beirut; now partially excavatedsame as: archeological site, excavation

 -

-"his parting shot was `drop dead'"; "she threw shafts of sarcasm"; "she takes a dig at me every chance she gets"hypernym: comment, input, remark - a statement that expresses a personal opinion or belief or adds informationhyponym: cheap shot - an unnecessarily aggressive and unfair remark directed at a defenseless person
+is a type of: comment, input, remark - a statement that expresses a personal opinion or belief or adds informationsubtypes: cheap shot - an unnecessarily aggressive and unfair remark directed at a defenseless person

 -